trinity-teaparty/python-vue-boilerplate/README.md

 This boilerplate project demonstrates how to render VueJS components in a FastAPI web application using Jinja2.

 ## Overview
-This project demonstrates how to integrate VueJS with a Flask & FastAPI web application using Jinja2.
-The core concept is to copy the static build output from the VueJS project into the static resources folder of the Spring Boot application.
-React components are rendered by attaching multiple root elements to corresponding HTML DOM nodes, each identified by an `section-*` prefix.
+This project demonstrates how to integrate VueJS with a FastAPI web application using Jinja2.
+The core concept is to copy the static build output from the VueJS project into the static resources folder of the FastAPI application.
+Vue components are rendered by attaching multiple root elements to corresponding HTML DOM nodes, each identified by an `section-*` prefix.

 ## Technologies
 * Backend